Tips5300/cryptopay/README.md

 ## Contact

-For more information, contact [Md Ashikur Rahman](https://www.facebook.com/mdashikurrahman5300).
+For more information, contact [With Whatsapp](https://api.whatsapp.com/send?phone=8801995887303).

 ## Screenshots